Alzheimer's Association: Alzheimer's Impact Movement

 The Alzheimer's Impact Movement (AIM) is a separately incorporated 501(c)(4) advocacy affiliate of the Alzheimer's Association.
 AIM works to secure policies to overcome Alzheimer's and dementia, including increased investment in research, improved care and support, and development of approaches to reduce the risk of developing dementia.
 Working at the federal and state level, AIM advances the public policy priorities of the Alzheimer's and dementia community.

 Alzheimer's Impact Movement Advocacy Forum

 The Alzheimer's Impact Movement (AIM) Advocacy Forum is an annual gathering that takes place in the spring in Washington, D.C.
 The multiday event includes training sessions, celebrity guests, the National Alzheimer's Dinner, and topical presentations focusing on Alzheimer's disease policymaking and legislation.
-The feature of the event is a lobby day during which time volunteer attendees conduct meetings with members of Congress on Capitol Hill.
+The feature of the event is a lobby day during which volunteer attendees conduct meetings with members of Congress on Capitol Hill.

+Center for Dementia Respite Innovation

+The Alzheimer's Association, in conjunction with the U.S. Department of Health and Human Services is distributing a $25 million grant to local organizations to provide and improve respite care for dementia patients.
+These grant distributions aim to promote innovative approaches for providing vare for dementia patients.